 - (2) Astor is a riverside community.
 State Road 40 runs through Astor east to Ormond Beach and west to Silver Springs and Ocala.
-You will go under the SR 40 bridge. - (3) Blair's Jungle Den (386) 749-2264.
-Very hazardous docking for houseboats.
-Small boats are fine.
-Fuel, ice, and snacks.
-Bait and tackle.
-Motel rooms.
-Ship's store.
-Boat batteries.
-Open 7 AM to 5 PM. - (4) Morrison Island between markers 26 and 28 offers good moorage. - (5) Marker 24 go behind the island for good moorage. - (6) Blue Island Creek is too shallow for our boats.
+You will go under the SR 40 bridge. - (3) Blair's Jungle Den Very hazardous docking for houseboats.
+Currently closed. - (4) Morrison Island between markers 26 and 28 offers good moorage. - (5) Marker 24 behind the island has become too shallow for our boats. - (6) Blue Island Creek is too shallow for our boats.
 Best not to enter. - (7) Volusia Bar is the most hazardous area of your cruising range.
 Slow speed in this area.
 It is very shallow.
 Stay in channel.
 When heading north at marker 19 do not cut the corner, look to the west side of the river and go to marker 18 then head north to marker 17.
 If you should run aground call Tow Boat US on channel 16.
-Nathan Bush makes a good living pulling people out of this area. - (8) Entering Lake George pass between the fences and stay in channel.
+Matt Moss makes a good living pulling people out of this area. - (8) Entering Lake George pass between the fences and stay in channel.
 There are rocks on each side of the jetties. - (9) Juniper Spring is too shallow.
 DO NOT ENTER. - (10) On the east side of Lake George the Jacksonville Naval Air Station has set up practice areas for target bombing.
 They have 3 targets with a shoreside statistics finding tower.
 Sometimes you can see them practicing.
 DO NOT ENTER THIS AREA.
-They have been known to buzz boats. - (11) The Ocala National Forest borders the west side of the lake. - (12) Silver Glen Springs is the most popular destination point for boaters on the river.
-From the south travel to marker 10, turn northwest compass heading 270 or 11 o'clock if you have no compass.
+They have been known to buzz boats. - (11) The Ocala National Forest borders the west side of the lake. - (12) Silver Glen Springs is the most popular destination point for houseboaters, but be advised that the entrance is very shallow and that can cause the engine to overheat creating a costly service call.
+To find the spring entrance from the south travel to marker 10, turn west compass heading 270-275.
 When you get close to shore you will see the water beginning to clear up.
 Pass between the red and orange buoys and go right of the island.
 There are no signs that say Silver Glen Springs.
 If you can't find the spring watch for boats entering or leaving. - (13) Lake George is the second largest lake in Florida second only to Lake Okeechobee in size.
 It is 11 miles in length and 5 miles in width.
 It is a shallow lake and can get rough very fast.
 Do not enter unless the weather is good.